WilliamWeckner/Packet-Monitor/README.md

 - auto start will be added on future release

 #### If you found any weird behaviour, or you want to request a feature or you think something is wrong
-- go inside #help and do your thing by tagging @Toukara#5929 or myself
+- hit me on discord, twitter or even open an issue

 #### Im gonna post here incase of any updates